 So, if you would like to see more in Kaunas than just the centre are generally into bikes, renting one is a good option.
 It’s true that the centre and old town are situated in the valley and the hills surrounding it might look like an exercise, but there’s a solution for that.
 You can take the bike with you when riding the cool-looking vintage funicular up the hill - both Žaliakalnis and Aleksotas.

 Of course, you need a bike first.
-We recommend three bike rental services that are all conveniently in central locations.
+We recommend four bike rental services that are all conveniently in central locations.
 Here goes:

 Car and bike sharing service